-One of the requirements of maintaining an LLC or corporation in New Jersey is filing an Annual Report.
-The Annual Report is used to confirm and update the company’s information each year with the Department of the Treasury.
+One of the requirements of maintaining a Limited Liability Company (LLC), Limited Liability Partnership (LLP), Limited Partnership (LP), or corporation in the state of New Jersey is filing an Annual Report.
+The Annual Report is used to confirm and update the company’s information each year with the New Jersey Department of the Treasury.

 The only way to file the Annual Report is online through the New Jersey Department of the Treasury’s website.